If you want to be a part of the program, by the way, anybody there yet?

 Everybody needs to heed that advice.

-Good luck with that, because it's not working out very well for the country right now.
+Good luck with that because it's not working out very well for the country right now.

-Um very important elections.
+Very important elections.

-I just got a text message from a friend of mine who's voting.
+Real quick, I just got a text message from a friend of mine who's voting.

-She walked up, there's a sign that they put on the door.
+There's a sign that they put on the door.

-It says, We are experiencing technical difficulties.
+It says, we are experiencing technical difficulties.

 Our tabulators, the ballot scanners, are not working.